Cardiac Cycle - Isovolumetric Contraction (Phase 2)

-- The AV valves to close as intraventricular pressure exceeds atrial pressure.
-Ventricular contraction also triggers contraction of the papillary muscles with their attached chordae tendineae that prevent the AV valve leaflets from bulging back into the atria and becoming incompetent (i.e., “leaky”).
+- The AV valves close when intraventricular pressure exceeds atrial pressure.
+Ventricular contraction also triggers contraction of the papillary muscles with their chordae tendineae that are attached to the valve leaflets.
+This tension on the the AV valve leaflets prevent them from bulging back into the atria and becoming incompetent (i.e., “leaky”).
 Closure of the AV valves results in the first heart sound (S1).
 This sound is normally split (~0.04 sec) because mitral valve closure precedes tricuspid closure.

 - The "c-wave" noted in the LAP may be due to bulging of mitral valve leaflets back into left atrium.
 Just after the peak of the c wave is the x'-descent.

 - Phase 1 - Atrial Contraction

 - Phase 3 - Rapid Ejection